 Pastoralism is a global phenomenon.
 From the semi-arid tropics to the Arctic, it is practiced in environments as varied as deserts and savannahs, marshes, high meadows, plains and tundra.

-The journal publishes research and field experience that influences policy and practice, to improve the welfare of pastoral people, better conserve the environments in which they live, and contribute to broad economic development.
+The journal continues to publish research and field experience that influences policy and practice, to improve the welfare of pastoral people, better conserve the environments in which they live and contribute to broad economic development.